sonus21/rqueue/docs/faq.md

 permalink: /faq
 ---

-## How can we handle different types of messages with a single listener?
+## How can I handle different message types with a single listener?

-Sometimes, you may need a single message listener to handle various asynchronous tasks.
-To achieve this, define a superclass and subclasses for different message types.
-In your listener, enqueue instances of these subclasses using the superclass.
+Sometimes you may want a single listener to handle various types of tasks.
+You can achieve this by using a common superclass for your message types.
+In your listener, you can then use `instanceof` to distinguish between them.

-**Define Message Classes**
+**1. Define Message Classes**

 ```java
 class FancyMessage {